-Executive secretaries can gain experience by working in administrative positions that have less challenging responsibilities.
-Many secretaries and administrative assistants advance to higher level administrative positions.
+Executive secretaries can gain experience by working in administrative positions that have less challenging responsibilities, such as secretaries and general office clerks.

 Interpersonal skills.
 Secretaries and administrative assistants interact with clients, customers, or staff.
 They should communicate effectively and be courteous when interacting with others to create a positive work environment and client experience.

 Organizational skills.
 Secretaries and administrative assistants keep files, folders, and schedules in proper order so an office can run efficiently.

 Writing skills.
 Secretaries and administrative assistants write memos and emails when communicating with managers, employees, and customers.
 Therefore, they must have good grammar, ensure accuracy, and maintain a professional tone.

 The median annual wage for secretaries and administrative assistants is $37,230.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $22,930, and the highest 10 percent earned more than $62,230.

 Median annual wages for secretaries and administrative assistants are as follows:

 |Executive secretaries and executive administrative assistants||$55,860|